-If, however, it's just Sky's movie channels or sports content that appeal, both packages are available to customers on the other pay TV services at varying prices.
+If, however, it's just Sky's movie channels or sports content that appeal, both packages are available to customers via other providers at varying prices.
 Check out our guide to getting Sky Sports elsewhere here, and where to find Sky Cinema in this guide.

-For a more comprehensive look at each of the big multimedia providers versus one another, take a look at our guide here.
+For a more comprehensive look at each of the big multimedia providers relative to each other, take a look at our guide here.

-It's worth noting that among the big four media providers, Sky and Virgin are frequently in a face-off for which can get fewer complaints, and which has the most satisfied customers.
+It's worth noting that among the big four media providers, Sky and Virgin frequently go head-to-head in terms of who gets fewer complaints, and who has the most satisfied customers.

-It doesn't hurt that they're the only place to find lots of TV that might once have been on terrestrial or free-to-view channels, or that they're willing to haggle to keep our custom.
+It doesn't hurt that Sky are the only place to find lots of TV that might once have been on terrestrial or free-to-view channels, or that they're willing to haggle to keep their customers satisfied.

-But they've certainly raised their game from the days of being an expensive luxury to become a good all-round TV and media provider.
+But they've certainly raised their game from the days when Sky was merely regarded as an expensive luxury to become a good all-round TV and media provider.